VerifyTests/Verify.NServiceBus/readme.md

 Recording allows all message interaction with the test context to be captured and then verified.

-Switch usages of `TestableMessageHandlerContext` to `RecordingMessageContext`.
+Switch usages of `TestableMessageHandlerContext` to `RecordingHandlerContext`.

 <!-- snippet: RecordingHandlerTests -->
 <a id='snippet-recordinghandlertests'></a>